sigp/lighthouse/book/src/slasher.md

 * Argument: maximum size of the database in gigabytes
 * Default: 256 GB

+[comment]: <> (should the default be changed to 512GB?
+I didn't change the 300K validators to 600K validators because the default seems to be 256GB)

 Both database backends LMDB and MDBX place a hard limit on the size of the database file.
 You can use the `--slasher-max-db-size` flag to set this limit.
 It can be adjusted after initialization if the limit is reached.